cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-In these equations, `max_size_hash_input` is the maximum input length of the underlying hash function in bytes, `Nb` is the block size of the underlying hash function in bytes, `size_label_rfcXXXX` is the size of "RFCXXXX " in bytes and equals 8, and `size_label` is the size of the label used as parameter to `LabeledExtract` or `LabeledExpand`.
+In these equations, `max_size_hash_input` is the maximum input length of the underlying hash function in bytes, `Nb` is the block size of the underlying hash function in bytes, `size_label_rfcXXXX` is the size of "RFCXXXX " in bytes and equals 8, and `size_input_label` is the size of the label used as parameter to `LabeledExtract` or `LabeledExpand`.

 \[\[RFC editor: please change "RFCXXXX" to the correct number before publication.]]